grisov/NVDA_Volume_Adjustment/README.md

 * quickly switch to the maximum or minimum volume level of any audio source;
 * flexible settings for announcing the list of detected audio devices and running programs;
 * automatically switching to the program in focus;
-* the ability to set a custom volume change step.
+* the ability to set a custom volume change step;
+* quick switching the output to other available audio devices.

 ## Switch between audio sources
 To go to the previous or next audio source you can use the NVDA+Windows+ left or right arrow key combinations.
 The list consists of two parts - system audio devices and running audio sessions.
 Switching occurs cyclically in a circle like NVDA settings circle.